wacncontent/CustomizeTool/removeCommentOutput2/articles/cloud-services/cloud-services-allocation-failures.md

 4. Remove affinity group for new deployments - Affinity Groups are no longer recommended.
 Follow steps for #1 above to deploy a new cloud service.
 Ensure cloud service is not in an affinity group.

-5. Convert to a Regional Virtual Network - See [How to migrate from Affinity Groups to a Regional Virtual Network (VNet)](/documentation/articles/virtual-networks-migrate-to-regional-vnet/).
+5. Convert to a Regional Virtual Network - See [How to migrate from Affinity Groups to a Regional Virtual Network (VNet)](/documentation/articles/virtual-networks-migrate-to-regional-vnet).

 ## Additional resources
 ### Contact Azure Customer Support

-If this article didn’t help to solve your Azure issue, browse the Azure forums on [MSDN and Stack Overflow](/support/forums/).
+If this article didnât help to solve your Azure issue, browse the Azure forums on [MSDN and Stack Overflow](/support/forums/).
 You can also file an Azure support incident about your issue.
 Go to the [Azure Support](/support/contact/) site and click Get Support.
 For information about using Azure Support, read the[ Windows Azure Support FAQ](/support/faq/).